-In making my pots I use stoneware, white (porcelain-like) stoneware and porcelain.
-I also like experimenting with darker clays!
-The glazes that I use look a bit different on each one of the clays - more 'earthy' and speckled on darker stoneware, more 'clean' on white stoneware/porcelain.
+I handthrow my pots on my pottery wheel using white and dark stoneware clays.
+The glazes that I use look a bit different on each one of the clays - more 'earthy' and speckled on darker stoneware, more 'clean' and crisp on white stoneware.

-Once dry, the pots are bisque-fired to about 1000 C. They are then glazed and fired again to 1250-1300 C. During this second firing, the clays 'mature' with the glaze, melding together inseparably.
+Once dry, the pots are bisque-fired to about 1000 C. They are then glazed and fired again to 1280-1300 C. During this second firing, the clay 'matures' with the glaze, melding together inseparably.
 This makes for very strong pots - the glaze will not chip off from the clay - you'd have to break the whole pot to see where they fuse!
 This durability allows the pots to be put in the microwave, dishwasher and oven.

 I have an electric kiln and a gas-fired kiln.
 Using the same glazes, the outcomes look very different depending on the kiln and firing process (oxidation or reduction).